ffund/ml-notebooks/notebooks/2-advertising-hw.md

 First, we will split the feature $x_j$ into (1) the information that is already present in other features, and (2) the information that is not already in other features.

 How do you split the feature $x_j$ into parts that are correlated and uncorrelated with other features?
 With another regression model!
-We will train a model using all features *expect* $x_j$ to *predict* $x_j$, like this:
+We will train a model using all features *except* $x_j$ to *predict* $x_j$, like this:

 $$\hat{x_j} = w_0^{x_j} + \sum_{k \neq j} w^{x_{j}}_{k}x_{k}$$